INSTRUCTIONS TO AUTHORS

 3. Tropical Animal Science Journal accepts equal contribution for the first author.
 TASJ also allows multiple corresponding authorship for one article.
 Only one author should correspond with the editorial office for one article.

 4. Form A is an author statement form containing several conditions that the authors must comply with, who will submit their manuscript to TASJ.
-Those conditions are Author Responsibility, Publication Fee, Author Contributions, Disclosure of Conflicts of Interest, Institutional Animal Care and Use Committee (IACUC) Approval, and Copyright Transfer Agreement.
+Those conditions are Author Responsibility, Publication Fee, Author Contributions, Disclosure of Conflicts of Interest, Human and Animal Ethics Issues, and Copyright Transfer Agreement.

 5. Manuscripts submitted are research topics that have no conflict with bioethical research.